 Medical Scholarship Details

 Each year the Student Aid Committee at Bowdoin College awards financial assistance from these funds to students who are in need of student aid and who are attending medical school.
 The committee meets to review applications at the end of January and awards are mailed to medical school programs shortly thereafter.
 There are no restrictions concerning renewal of awards from one year to the next.
 Even though committee decisions vary somewhat from year to year depending upon the income that the funds earn and the number of candidates applying for aid, we can usually provide assistance to approximately forty students with individual awards ranging from $900 to $5,000.
-However, awards from the Peters Fund may be significantly higher.
 You may review the qualifications for each scholarship fund below.

 - Garcelon and Merritt Fund: Preference to Bowdoin College graduates who are eligible for assistance in their first year of medical school.
 Residents of the state of Maine who have graduated from other colleges or universities are eligible for assistance in their second and subsequent years of attendance at medical school.